ajsb85/wp-api-dashboard/README.md

 WP-API-Dashboard
 ================

-A Javascript-powered admin dashboard interface for WordPress using the WP-API
+A WordPress plugin that offers a Javascript-powered admin dashboard interface for WordPress using the WP-API.